zestia/ember-async-tooltips/README.md

 Optional.
 By default, tooltips only show when hovering over the reference element.
 Use this argument to also show the tooltip when the reference element is focused.

+#### `@useCSSAnchorPositioning`

+Optional.
+By default, tooltips use the rudimentary JavaScript positioning utils.
+Use this argument to opt out of that, and opt in to positioning the tooltip yourself with CSS anchor positioning.

 #### `@stickyID`

 Optional.
 You can group tooltips together with a sticky identifier.
 When a tooltip from a group of tooltips all with the same identifier is shown, then other tooltips in that group will show instantly - ignoring their show delay.
 The term sticky is used because it feels as if the tooltips are stuck open.